 The logo is a set of bookends, but the books are at the ends rather than the usual middle, and in the middle is a clock.
-This picture is of a spot in my living room and it was meant to suggest the general theme of the blog, which is “ideas in time.”
-The volumes point to the blog’s reports on good books I have read, and I talk about these as showing people’s insights and troubles, which may be of interest no matter where we are on our own journey through time.
+This picture is of a spot in my living room and it was meant to imply the general theme of the blog “Ideas in time,” or as the subtitle has it, “When a book ends, Time to share my thoughts.”
+The volumes suggest the blog’s reports on good books I have read, and I talk about these as showing people’s insights and troubles, which may be of interest no matter where we are on our own journey through time.

 That belief in the spiritual basis of equality made him an opponent of all slavery.
 While some of the American founding fathers were also slave masters, Adams never had a slave and tried to persuade his friend Jefferson to free his own many black servants and “become a Hercules against slavery,” though the appeal fell on deaf ears.
 Adams thought that slavery would ruin the achievement of the newly independent United States, predicting that in the future there would be “horrible massacres” that would split apart the union.
 And of course, he was right.
 He also reached out to American Jews and proposed an amendment to the constitution of his home state of Massachusetts to guarantee religious freedom for Jews and all others – a novel thing at the time.